paulness/gatsby-starter-personal-blog/content/posts/2017-11-22--autocomplete-with-static-files-part-3/index.md

 This application will be transforming the input CSV such that:

 * One column in the CSV will be designated as the column to be searched on
-* All partial search terms that lead to results, will be saved as separate files.
+* All partial search terms that lead to results will be saved as separate files.
 The name of each file will be the partial search term
 * Within each of those files will contain the entire list of results for that search term

 An example transformation is shown below: